mohsinalimat/ios-im-with-sinchservice/README.md

 ![add-file](img/Add-file.png)

-Once that file is in you project, simple open it add the following line:
+Once that file is in you project, simply open it add the following line:

 ```
 "SIN_INCOMING_IM_DISPLAY_NAME" = "Incoming message from %@";